 Proper hygiene reduces your risk of developing a carbuncle.
 Follow these tips to prevent a carbuncle:

 - Wash your hands before eating and after using the bathroom.

 - Shower often to keep your skin free of bacteria.

-- Avoid squeezing boils or rubbing broken skin.
+- Avoid squeezing boils or rubbing any broken skin.

 - Wash clothes, sheets, and towels regularly in hot water.

-- See a doctor if you suspect a chronic illness or have other skin issues that cause breaks in the skin.
+- See your doctor if you think you have a chronic illness or other skin issues that cause breaks in the skin.